mmz33/mmz33.github.io/_drafts/Hidden-Markov-Model-draft.md

 ---

 A Markov chain is usually used to compute the probability of a sequence of events that can be "observed" in the real world such as the weather example in Figure 1.
 However, in some cases, these observations are hidden (which represent the states) and that's when we need to use HMMs.
-For example, as we will discuss later, when we have a sequence of words and we want to assign for each word its POS tag, then we do this by inference since the tags are hidden.
+For example, when we have a sequence of words and we want to assign for each word its POS tag, then we do this by inference since the tags are hidden.
 HMM can be used for modelling the probability of both observed and hidden sequences.

 First, let's define HMM formally as we did for the Markov chain.
 HMM is defined as a tuple $$(Q, A, O, B, q_0, q_F)$$ where:
 - $$Q, A, q_0, q_F$$ are defined same as the ones of the Markov chain above.